The Fool (2014 film)

 The Fool (Дурак) is a 2014 Russian crime drama film written and directed by Yuri Bykov.
-It had its international premiere at the 2014 Locarno International Film Festival, where it won the prize for the best actor (Bystrov).
+It had its international premiere at the 2014 Locarno International Film Festival, where it won the Best Actor Award (Bystrov).

 This is the third film of writer and director Yury Bykov.
 The Fool is a 2014 Russian realistic melodrama, and displays the tragic attempt of how integrity and courage cannot fix the corruption of the governments and the indolence of society to combat it.
 The film received generally positive reviews.